schuyler/boolgen/README.md

 1 1 1 0 1
 ```

+Truth table columns can be delimited by one or more non-alphanumeric
+characters.

 Input and output variables can be identified with any alphanumeric string
 (including underscores).

-Output variables are identified by a pre- or postfix
+Output variables are identified by a pre- or postfix '='.

-'='.
-If no output variable is explicitly declared, the last column in the table
+If no output variable is explicitly declared, the last column in the table is
-is assumed to be the output.
+assumed to be the output.

+Truth values can be `0`, `1`, or `-` for "don't care".

+No error checking is done on these values, so check your work.

 ### Output